libfuse/pyfuse3/rst/install.rst

 Dependencies
 ============

-In order to build and run LLFUSE you need the following software:
+In order to build and run Python-LLFUSE you need the following software:

 * Linux, FreeBSD or MacOS X system
 * Python_ 2.6 or newer (including Python 3.x), installed with